-Juliette is a PhD student at the University of East Anglia conducting research into the Syrian revolution.
+Juliette obtained her PhD in Politics at the University of East Anglia having conducted research into the Syrian revolution.
 Her research explores the ways in which the concept of dignity has been used in the Arab and Syrian revolutions.

 Harkin, Juliette et al (2012) ‘Deciphering User-Generated Content in Transitional Societies: A Syria Coverage Case Study’, available at https://innovation.internews.org/research/deciphering-user-generated-content-transitional-societies-syria-coverage-case-study

 Harkin, Juliette (2013) ’Is it possible to understand the Syrian revolution through the prism of social media?’, Westminster Papers in Communication and Culture, Vol. 9, 2, London: Communication and Media Research Institute, University of Westminster, available at http://www.westminster.ac.uk/__data/assets/pdf_file/0004/220675/WPCC-vol9-issue2.pdf

 - Juliette has worked extensively, at director level, on major Arab media development projects with international NGOs, including BBC Media Action, Internews Network and Internews Europe.
 Her most recent role was advising BBC Media Action on its Syria strategy.

 - Juliette has specialised on the changing Syrian media landscape since 2004 up to the present and has been an international media advisor on various published and unpublished research projects and papers relating to Syria.